rayct/zet/docs/1098/README.md

 ## Neurosciences
 ### Microbiome

-Why Your Gut Is Your Second Brain | Emeran Mayer on Health Theory
+"Why Your Gut Is Your Second Brain"\
+― Dr Emeran Mayer MD

+* **On Health Theory**

+    * Brain Gut Connection.
+    * Stress and your Gut.
+    * Diet and Depression.
+    * Gut check
+    * The Brain Connetome

+---

 * Why it’s important our body works synergistically?
 * How stress impacts gut interactions.